cbrl/cogitator-lens/README.md

 API in order to detect project source files and their compile options.
 The CMake project must have successfully completed configuration before viewing assembly.

-Select the option `Cogitator Lens: Disassemble Current File` from the command palette.
+Click on the disassemble button on the right hand side of the tab bar.
 Assembly for the current source file will be opened to the right.
-Alternatively, click on the disassemble button on the right hand side of the tab bar.
+Alternatively, select the option `Cogitator Lens: Disassemble Current File` from the command palette.

 ### Manual Configuration